Ever wondered if there’s a difference between hiking and trekking? There is. Let’s explore those differences.

 - Water replenishment.
-You’re going to sweat, a lot, and you’ll need to either carry sufficient quantity of water for your entire journey (not likely if you’re on a long haul), or plot out regular stops where you can refill water bottles/canteens.
+You’re going to sweat, a lot, and you’ll need to either carry a sufficient quantity of water for your entire journey (not likely if you’re on a long haul) or plot out regular stops where you can refill water bottles/canteens.

 - Movement.
 The heat of the midday Saharan sun is brutal!
 Where possible, move during the cooler periods – the mornings and evenings being the obvious items – and rest at the height of the day’s heat.

 - Protect exposed skin at all costs.
 On a scale of 1 – 10, severe sunburn is an 11!